dtm-labs/en.dtm.pub/docs/app/cache.md

 This strategy is not very different from the previous strong consistent solution that does not consider degradation scenarios, the read data part is completely unchanged, all that needs to change is the update data. rockscache assumes that updating the DB is an operation that may fail in business, so a SAGA transaction is used to ensure atomic operations, see example [dtm-cases/cache](https://) github.com/dtm-labs/dtm-cases/tree/main/cache)

-There is a sequential requirement to turn on and off the upgrade and downgrade.
-It is not possible to turn on cache reads and writes at the same time, but rather all write operations need to have ensured that the cache will be updated when the cache reads are turned on.
+There is a sequential requirement to turn on and off the upgradation and downgradation.
+It is not possible to turn on cache reads and writes at the same time.
+So the key point is that, when we reading from cache, we should ensure that all write must both write DB and cache, make the cache providing the newest data.

 The detailed process for downgrading is as follows.
 1. Initial state.
 	- Read: Mixed reads
 	- Write: DB+Cache
 2. read degradation.
 	- Read: cached read off.
-Mixed reads => all DB reads
+Mixed reads => DB only
 	- Write: DB + cache
 3. write degradation.
-	- Read: all DB reads.
+	- Read: DB.
 	- Write: cache write off.
 DB+cache => DB only

 The upgrade process is reversed as follows.
 1. initial state.
-	- Read: all DB reads
+	- Read: DB
-	- Write: all write only DB
+	- Write: DB
 2. Write upgrade.
-	- Read: all read DB
+	- Read: DB
-	- Write: open write cache.
-Write DB only => Write DB + cache 4.
+	- Write: write cache on.
+DB => DB + cache.
 4. read upgrade.
-	- Read: Partial read cache.
-Read DB all => mixed read
+	- Read: read cache on.
+DB => Mixed read
-	- Write: Write DB + cache
+	- Write: DB + cache

 The [dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) has implemented the above strongly consistent cache management method.